Find Your Standard Deduction

 Standard Deduction for Dependents

 If someone else claims you as a dependent on their tax return, your standard deduction is limited.
-For 2026, a dependent's standard deduction is projected to be the greater of:
+A dependent's standard deduction is the greater of:

 - $1,350, or